-The Antimicrobial Peptide Database (APD) contains 2457 antimicrobial peptides (244 bacteriocins from bacteria, 2 from archaea, and 2170 from eukaryota [7 from protists, 13 from fungi, 311 from plants, and 1839 from animals]) with the following activity:
+The Antimicrobial Peptide Database (APD) contains 2493 antimicrobial peptides (244 bacteriocins from bacteria, 2 from archaea, 7 from protists, 13 from fungi, 312 from plants, and 1874 from animals) with the following activity:

 A comprehensive AMP database resource manually curated based on a set of data-collection criteria (see About).